kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 ### Specific gravity

 It is often convenient to report the density of a fluid with respect to a given reference fluid.
-A common choice of reference fluid is water at a temperature of $4\C$ and this is what will be used throughout this course unless specified otherwise.
+A common choice of reference fluid is water at a temperature of $4\C$.
+We will use this as our reference fluid unless specified otherwise.
 Two quantities you will come to memorize are the density of water at this temperature in the SI and US system of units:

 $$
 \begin{align*}